 The ride is good on Rancho off-road monotube shocks and Goodyear Wrangler DuraTrac tires, but snowy conditions were a reminder that 4WD and MTs are still no substitute for proper winter tires in cold weather.

 The 10-speed auto works well to keep the 460 lb-ft., 420-HP V8 humming efficiently.
-Like the 5.3, this latest EcoTec3 motor can shut down up to six of its eight cylinders when not required thanks to the Dynamic Fuel Management system.
+Like the 5.3, this latest EcoTec3 motor can shut down up to six of its eight cylinders when not required, thanks to the Dynamic Fuel Management system.
 It works well in practice: you occasionally feel a slight lumpiness at low loads, but I’ll take that every time as the price of fuel savings.
-Official combined economy is 14.2L/100km (17mpg).
+The official combined economy is 14.2L/100km (17mpg).

 Takeaway: is the 2020 Chevy Silverado Trail Boss Midnight Edition worth it?

-The Trail Boss isn’t best suited to city life, but we don’t doubt it would excel in the off-road environment for which it is designed, or when working or pulling a trailer.
-If your focus is on cabin style, we still prefer the Ram’s fresher approach.
+The Trail Boss isn’t best suited to city life, but we don’t doubt it would excel in the off-road environment for which it is designed or when working or pulling a trailer.
+If you focus on cabin style, we still prefer the Ram’s fresher approach.

 In 2021, all Silverados will be harder pushed than ever to keep pace with the F-150, which will be available in a hybrid version for the first time.
 Chevy’s package of upgrades – especially the multi-flex tailgate and some crucial towing capacity increases – will help its cause.